 For full details of our work in this area, please see the following brochure:

 The British Council's role in visas and immigration (89KB)

-The British Council works closely with the UK Border Agency, the Department for Business, Innovation and Skills, the Home Office, UKCISA, educational institutions and other sponsors and partners to ensure that visa and entry arrangements are more user-friendly for international students and to make their stay in the UK a positive experience.
+The British Council works closely with the UK Visas and Immigration, the Department for Business, Innovation and Skills, the Home Office, UKCISA, educational institutions and other sponsors and partners to ensure that visa and entry arrangements are more user-friendly for international students and to make their stay in the UK a positive experience.